lioujheyu/OpenGLES-sim/doxygen/README.doxy.md

 If you are a contributor and have my git server permission, please use this

 	git clone git@lioujheyu.synology.me:ogles-sim

+Afterwards, download OpenGL Mathmatical library by using git submodule

+	git submodule update --init --recursive

+Or you can directly go to https://github.com/g-truc/glm to download and put it manually into external/glm/

 You can use any git client to execute the above commands.
 If on Windows, go checking [MsysGit](http://msysgit.github.io/), [TortoiseGit](https://code.google.com/p/tortoisegit/), or even Msys/Cygwin with git.